Skip to main content

 XML sitemap

-A machine-readable sitemap that helps search engines index a website.
+A machine-readable sitemap file that complies all the pages of a site to help search engines index a website.

 Personal Touch Coding